ILP Overview

 columnset | A set of comma-separated name=value pairs that will be parsed as non-symbol columns. |

 timestamp | UNIX timestamp.
-The default unit is nanosecond and is configurable via line.tcp.timestamp .
+The default unit is nanosecond and is configurable via line.tcp.timestamp.
 The value will be truncated to microsecond resolution when parsed by QuestDB. |

-pair always corresponds to column name
+name in the name=value pair always corresponds to column name in the

 table.